- for Mileage Plan users71

 The Alaska Airlines Visa Platinum Plus card does not come with a lot of bells and whistles.
 You’ve received this card because you applied for the Alaska Airlines Visa Signature and Bank of America made the decision to issue you the Platinum Plus card instead.

 There are, however, a few benefits that come with the Platinum Plus card.
 First, you’ll receive 5,000 Alaska miles and a $50 voucher for future flights after making $1,000 in purchases in the first 90 days after the card is issued.
 At your card anniversary, you’ll receive another $50 voucher.
-This offsets the annual fee, which is also $50.
+This partially offsets the annual fee, which is $75.

 What You Get